FaceEditTalker: Controllable Talking Head Generation with Facial Attribute Editing: Introduction

 Our main contributions are summarized as follows:

-(1) We propose a novel framework named FaceEditTalker, which seamlessly unifies facial attribute editing and audio-driven talking head generation.
-This framework enables fine-grained manipulation of attributes such as hair feature, facial structure, and accessories, while maintaining high-quality lip synchronization and natural motion dynamics.

-(2) We propose an innovative two-stage heterogeneous latent diffusion model to address challenges in editability and consistency.
-Through editable latent feature extraction and feature re-injection, it enables highly flexible zero-shot editing while preserving identity integrity and natural dynamics.

-(3) We conduct extensive experiments on multiple public datasets such as HDTF\cite{zhang2021flow} and VoxCeleb2\cite{nagrani2020voxceleb}, demonstrating that our method significantly outperforms state-of-the-art baselines in terms of video quality, lip synchronization accuracy, keypoint alignment error, and identity consistency.
+\begin{itemize} \item We propose FaceEditTalker, the first framework that seamlessly unifies facial attribute editing and audio-driven talking head generation, enabling fine-grained manipulation of attributes such as hair, facial structure, and accessories, while maintaining natural lip movements and facial dynamics. \item We introduce a novel two-stage heterogeneous latent diffusion model to address the challenges of editing capability and consistency, enabling highly flexible zero-shot editing while effectively preserving identity integrity and temporal coherence. \item We conduct extensive evaluations on multiple public datasets, demonstrating that our method outperforms existing baselines in video quality, lip synchronization, keypoint alignment, and identity preservation. \end{itemize}